 A host of pain reference patterns can be caused by the coexistence of conditions with myofascial parts like piriformis syndrome, spinal disease… They’re not in the head; they’re in our pelvis, and they’re treatable.

 I know this may be a difficult subject to discuss with your doctor, but the right treatment is imperative.
 Some doctors are specialized in Urogynecology (a gynecologist whose education in women’s urology is advanced).
-Some gynecologists (doctors who are specialist in female health) can share valuable resources with urogynecology therapists.
+Some gynecologists (doctors who are specialists in female health) can share valuable resources with urogynecology therapists.
 Needlessly, don’t suffer.
 Use the information to take care of yourself proactively.